PentagonToy/CSC-HPC-Guide/ssh-connection/vscode-tunnel.md

 - Keep the original SSH terminal open while using VS Code.
 - The tunnel stops when the Slurm allocation ends.
 - The maximum CPU interactive allocation used in this guide is 32 CPU cores and 62 GiB of RAM.
+- The GPU interactive allocation used in this guide requests 72 CPU cores, 1 GPU, and 9 hours of runtime.
+- The GPU interactive partition uses fixed memory. `sinteractive` may show 110000 MB, while Slurm may override it to 217086 MB.
-- The maximum GPU interactive time used in this guide is 12 hours.
+- The maximum GPU interactive runtime is 12 hours.
 - The `gpuinteractive` partition should be accessed through `sinteractive` from the `roihu-gpu` login node.
 - The `gpuinteractive` partition currently provides full GPUs until GPU slices are fully configured.
 - Use batch jobs for long-running production workloads.